j-easy/easy-jobs/README.md

 ## Latest news

+* 29/06/2017: Version 0.2 is released with some bug fixes and few enhancements.
+See all changes in details [here](https://github.com/j-easy/easy-jobs/releases).
 * 22/06/2017: Version 0.1 is out!
 See what this first version brings to the table [here](https://github.com/j-easy/easy-jobs/releases).

 # What is Easy Jobs?